 One thing to keep in mind is that the laptop is not insured by ASUS.

-Overall, this laptop is great for mostly gaming, since it has very good raw CPU and GPU power, but the laptop can also easily handle heavy amounts of productivity workloads, such as animation, and editing different content.
+Overall, this laptop is a great bargain for gamers, since it has very good raw CPU and GPU power, but the laptop can also easily handle heavy amounts of productivity workloads, such as animation, and editing different content.

-I placed the laptop at the number one spot because of the great CPU and GPU for gaming, the amount of RAM for multitasking, and the great storage of both a fast SSD for the Operating System and games and a spacy hard drive for programs and other files.
+I placed this as the best gaming laptop under $500 because of the great CPU and Radeon graphics chip is you’re a beginner gamer, the amount of RAM at multitasking for professionals, and the great storage of both a fast SSD for the Windows 10 Operating System and games and a spacy hard drive for programs and other files.

 Horrible noise when at full load